PHAA Home Page

 If you want the excitement of team sports and exercise, you are at home at PHAA.
 Flag football and basketball are available to men and women, and women can also participate in volleyball.
 Soccer and softball are growing sports at PHAA.
 Both have had a relatively short life here, so all who are willing to participate may.
 All sports are against local Adventist and Christian high schools.
 PHAA's football and basketball teams have placed first in tournaments, and this year our basketball teams are in the playoffs in the CIF championship.

 For those interested in music, many options are available.
 Choir is available for all students all years of attendance, and high school students interested in higher-level choral works have the opportunity to join the Chamber Singers.
-Band is offered from fifth to twelfth grade, with lessons for beginners.
-Bells is offered for junior high and high school.
+Handbells is another opportunity in high school.
+Orchestra is offered from third to eighth grade, with lessons for beginners.
 Touring and performances are significant portions of the program.
 Our groups have performed in Disneyland, Seattle, and Magic Mountain, along with frequent performances at local churches by the Chamber Singers and bells.

 Students interested in gaining work experience have many opportunities at PHAA.
 Many campus jobs are available, ranging from teacher’s assistant to computer tech.
 Those who work in paying jobs are able to apply the pay to tuition.